Ergoold/KtGUIShortcuts/README.md

 rowweight(<rowweight>)
 ```

-It is highly recommended to use `coordinates`, `cells` and `weights` individually to set constraints for your components.
+I recommend you use `coordinates`, `cells` and `weights` individually to set constraints for your components.